 Use of LCSH as a Thesaurus

-LCSH, as a thesaurus, has a practical bent, and is based on actual usage rather than on exact technical definitions, differences in definitions, "accepted" terms vs. variant terms, etc., which might exist, but perhaps not have entered into common use.
+LCSH, as a thesaurus, has a practical bent, and is based on actual usage of terms, rather than on exact technical definitions, differences in definitions, "accepted" terms vs. variant terms, etc., all of which might exist, but perhaps not have entered into common use.
 For examples of this, see the following records:

 The decision was made to ignore the indications in the paragraph above, that "painful bladder syndrome" is different than "Interstitial cystitis," albeit closely related.
 Instead, "painful bladder syndrome" was added as a UF reference for "interstitial cystitis," in agreement with other sources.